2008 Toyota Matrix Reviews

 Toyota introduced its youth-focused Matrix as an early 2003 model.
 Described as a crossover utility vehicle, the Matrix was said to combine the functionality of a sport utility vehicle with the image and performance of a sports car.
-That's no longer the case, as the 2007 model year sees the end of its high-performance XRS variant and optional all-wheel-drive system.
-Pontiac markets a related Vibe model.
+2008 marks the last year for the first-generation Matrix; a redesigned second generation will debut for 2009.
+The 2008 model is unchanged from the 2007 version.

 The Matrix seats up to five people.
 With the rear seats folded, cargo capacity measures 53.2 cubic feet.
 Standard equipment includes air conditioning, intermittent wipers, a CD player and a tilt steering wheel.
-The XR adds remote keyless entry, a sport steering wheel, driver's seat height adjustment, and power windows, locks and mirrors.
+The XR adds remote keyless entry, a sport steering wheel, and power windows, locks and mirrors.

 Under the Hood